Ajai-spispr/Ajai-spispr.github.io/_posts/2019-11-17-python-guide-part-one.md

 ~~~~

 ## Comments
 Comments in code help us in documentation and readability.
-In python introducing '#' symbol makes all the statement towards its right non executable.
+In Python introducing '#' symbol makes all the statement towards its right non executable.
 ~~~~~
 print('This is not a comment')
 #print('This is a comment')